Physiotherapy

 Vascular/amputee Physiotherapy: A specialist team assisting patients who are about to undergo a lower limb amputation or who are existing amputees and experiencing problems with mobility or prosthesis.

-Rheumatology Physiotherapy: It specialises in the management of rheumatological conditions, providing individualised treatment programmes for people with connective tissue diseases, fibromyalgia, gout and osteoarthritis.
+Rheumatology Physiotherapy: This team specialises in the management of rheumatological conditions, providing individualised treatment programmes for people with Rheumatoid Arthritis, Axial Spondyloarthopathies, Joint Hypermobility (Ehlers Danlos Syndrome) Lupus and Fibromyalgia.

 Children’s Physiotherapy: The Children’s Physiotherapy team support children and young people in Doncaster & Bassetlaw aged 0-16 (up to 19 years in some cases) who have musculoskeletal or neurological conditions (problems with their muscles, joints or nerves).